imliuyzh/AntCatalog/README.md

 ![Demonstration](./demo.gif)

 # AntCatalog
 *This repository will no longer to be maintained after the 2022-2023 academic year.
-Please check out [PeterPortal](https://github.com/icssc) from now on.*
+Moving forward, please check out [PeterPortal](https://github.com/icssc).*

 ## Getting Started
-Before moving on in this section, please install npm as well as the most current release of Node.js v18.
+Before going through this section, please install npm as well as the most current release of Node.js v18.
 It is recommended to follow the tutorial [here](https://www.youtube.com/watch?v=ohBFbA0O6hs).

 ### Front end
 1. Enter the `client` folder in the command line and run `npm i` to install the packages